-The Mathematics Department offers the following scholarships based on academic merit, which includes mathematics classes taken in high school, cumulative GPA, high school class rank, standardized test scores, and extracurricular activities.
+The Mathematics Department offers the following scholarships to incoming first-year students.
+Consideration for scholarship awards begins each November and continues until all scholarships have been awarded for the upcoming academic year.
+Recipients are chosen based on academic merit, which includes mathematics classes taken in high school, cumulative GPA, high school class rank, standardized test scores, and extracurricular activities.

 Each year, several Edna H. Myer scholarships of up to $5000 per academic year are awarded.
 These scholarships are awarded to entering freshmen who major in mathematics or mathematics education and are renewed for up to three additional years for those recipients who meet the retention criteria.

 Isaac F. Seiverling-Charles A. Rutter Scholarship in Mathematics

 Awarded to an entering freshman whose declared major is Mathematics or Mathematics Education.
 Selection is based primarily on previous academic performance and secondarily on the basis of financial need.
 Renewable for up to three additional years for the recipient who meets the retention criteria.